Making Juice-filled Boba with a Spherification Science Project

 But they were juice-filled spheres, and they did pop in our mouths.

 Using the syringe, we made several bowls of homemade popping boba.
 We played around with our solution, experimenting to see what difference differing amounts of sodium citrate might make.
 We made some gummy worms.

 And then we got creative.
 The biggest disappointment for us was the small size of the caviar spheres.
 How could we make them bigger?
 What would happen if we dropped our juice into the mix by something larger, like a very small measuring spoon?
 We experimented with several differently sized spoons and techniques, and, voila, we ended up with larger boba.

 The process was a huge hit, and we will definitely try spherification again.
 We have other questions we want to answer, and using a different kind of juice or drink will let us see how the process changes based on what food or liquid we use to fill our spheres.

 Try It at Home

 If you have kids who love kitchen science or who are enamored with popping boba, spherification is definitely something to try at home.
-The kit from the Science Buddies Store contains enough materials to make quite a bit of boba (or other spherification caviar), so this is a project you can pull out on a rainy afternoon, with a group of kids after school, or any time.
+The kit contains enough materials to make quite a bit of boba (or other spherification caviar), so this is a project you can pull out on a rainy afternoon, with a group of kids after school, or any time.
 You will need some regular household supplies on hand, including bowls, access to a blender, spoons, and your filling (e.g., juice), but the process is fast, and cleanup is easy.